Oral Contraception

 Mechanism and Efficacy

+The mechanism of action is not known with certainty, but it is believed with justification that this treatment combines delay of ovulation with a local effect on the endometrium and prevention of fertilization.
+How much a postfertilization effect contributes to efficacy is not known, but it is not believed to be the primary mechanism.
 Efficacy has been confirmed in large clinical trials and summarized in complete reviews of the literature.
 Treatment with high doses of estrogen or with levonorgestrel yields a failure rate of approximately 1%; failure rate with the combination oral contraceptive is approximately 2% to 3%.
 The failure rate is lowest with high doses of ethinyl estradiol given within 72 hours (0.1%), but the negative side effects make this method a poor choice.
 In general clinical use, the method using oral contraceptives can reduce the risk of pregnancy by about 75%; this degree of reduction in probability of conception (given the relatively low chance, about 8%, for pregnancy associated with one act of coitus) yields the 2% failure rate measured in clinical studies.

 Results with levonorgestrel are even better, approximately an 85% reduction in the risk of pregnancy; in the worldwide World Health Organization study, the risk of pregnancy was 60% lower with the levonorgestrel-only method compared with the oral contraceptive method, with less than half as much nausea and vomiting.